hollali/space_Invaders/README.md

 1. Make sure you have Python installed.
 If not, download and install it from [Python's official website](https://www.python.org/).

-2. Install the Pygame library using `pip`:
+2. Install the Pygame library using `pip` (pip install pygame):

 ## Usage

-- Run the game by executing the Python script, e.g., `python space_invaders.py`.
+- Run the game by executing the Python script ,`main.py`.

 - ## Features